nirgoldberg/subscribe2-wpml/README.md

 *Subscribe2 WPML* plugin is licensed under the GPLv3.

+## Prerequisites

+This plugin requires 2 pre installed and activated plugins:

+* Subscribe2 (at least: 10.22.1)
+* WPML Multilingual CMS (at least: 3.2)

 ## Support

 This repository is not suitable for support.
 Please don't use our issue tracker for support requests, but for core issues only.